The Linda Lindas: 2021–2022: "Racist, Sexist Boy" and Growing Up

-2023–present: Further events, touring and No Obligation
+2023–2025: Further events, touring and No Obligation

-The band performed at the 22nd Coachella Valley Music and Arts Festival in April 2023 and at the 95th Scripps National Spelling Bee in May 2023 in Maryland where they were the first to ever perform at the event.
-The band opened for Paramore on the This Is Why Tour.
+During 2023, the band performed at the Coachella Festival in April, at the 95th Scripps National Spelling Bee in May in Maryland, where they were the first to ever perform at the event, and were the opening act for selected North American concerts of Paramore's This Is Why Tour, along with Foals.

 The Linda Lindas' song "Growing Up" was featured on the soundtrack for Inside Out 2.
 On July 13, 2024, the band opened for the Rolling Stones at SoFi Stadium, as part of their Hackney Diamonds Tour.
 On July 16, the band released the single "All in My Head" as the first teaser from their second album No Obligation.
 The band opened for Green Day, along with the Smashing Pumpkins and Rancid during the Saviors Tour.
 They premiered the second song off the album, "Yo Me Estreso", at the Chicago show on August 13, 2024, and was released the next day.

 They appeared on children's television Yo Gabba Gabbaland, played as Little Ants and performing, "Happy to be Little".

 In October 2024, the band announced their 2025 North American Tour, with concerts during March and April, alongside Be Your Own Pet and Pinkshift.

+2026–present: Gotta Get Out

+On June 7, 2026, the band released "Burning Out", the first single from a forthcoming album under a new major label record deal with Reprise Records where the band actually retains the rights to their master recordings rather than signing them away to the label.

+On July 10, the band announced their third album, Gotta Get Out, set to be released on August 28, along with a new single, "Closer", with Hayley Williams.
+The band are set to perform at the Power to the People Festival at Merriweather Post Pavilion in Columbia on October 3.
+The festival, which is being put on by Tom Morello and will feature performances by himself, Bruce Springsteen, Foo Fighters and many others, is being held in response towards U.S. president Donald Trump.
+The band will be opening for The Warning at the Estadio GNP Seguros, in Mexico City on February 5, 2027.

 Band members

-The band consists of Eloise Wong (bass, guitars, vocals), Bela Salazar (guitars, vocals), Lucia de la Garza (guitar, vocals), and Mila de la Garza (drums, vocals).
+The band consists of bassist Eloise Wong, guitarist Lucia de la Garza, drummer Mila de la Garza and guitarist Bela Salazar, with all four performing vocals.
 Lucia and Mila are sisters and are the daughters of music engineer and producer Carlos de la Garza.
 Eloise's father is Martin Wong, co-founder of Giant Robot; Eloise is also a cousin of Lucia and Mila.
 The band members' stage names, birth dates, and roles are as follows: